studio-heart-engine/joyspring/README.md

 * Simple controls that combine in unique combos to master
 * Cheery tunes you can sing in the shower
 * A cool scarf

+### Releases on Github are pre-release versions.
+To play the newest version, download on [Steam](https://store.steampowered.com/app/1532360/Joyspring/).